 General market risk is the risk that investments made by the Fund may go up or down in value and in some cases, abruptly.
 All investments are subject to general market risk which in turn is driven by macro-economic factors, interest rate changes, political/governmental influence, natural disasters and other shocks events that may affect the securities marketplace in general.
 However, the Promoter, the Portfolio Advisor, and the Manager believe that its investment strategies moderate this risk through careful selection of controlled investment techniques.
-The Fund's investment strategies may, however, utilize investment techniques and instruments such as futures and options transactions, margin transactions and short sales which practices can, in certain circumstances, increase losses.
+The Promoter, the Portfolio Advisor, and the Manager's investment strategies may, however, utilize investment techniques and instruments such as futures and options transactions, margin transactions and short sales which practices can, in certain circumstances, increase losses.